VRConservation/geosp/chapters/10_future.md

 # Future

+Where your geospatial journey may lead you and the future of open-source geospatial software.

 Coming soon!
 <!-- There's a lot to learn here, and open source usually requires more knowledge and more troubleshooting but ultimately greater control over your data, analysis, outcomes, and visualization.
 It's a higher input = higher rewards kind of situation.
 This chapter provides some thoughts on where your learning and open-source geospatial might go and where free and open-source software may go.